shadiboi/streetsOfNam/README.md

   <li> Home screen will show two options: Instructions OR Play.<li>
   <li> Instructions page: either a new page or pop-up window, will explain game objective and key functions </li>
   <li> Key functions: up, down, left, right to control directions of character</li>
   <li> Game objective: cross the streets of Vietnam safely.
 Only three lives.
 When you reach the other side you move on to the    next level.
-Speed and volume of motorcyclist will increase as level increase>
+Speed and volume of motorcyclist will increase as level increase</li>
-  <li> Play page: game UI will be a 7x7 grid.
+  <li> Play page: game UI will be a 7x7 grid.</li>
         <ol>
           <li>Bottom row will hold character in center position.</li>
           <li> Following four rows will be "traffic zone" where cyclist wil be moving right to left at different speeds. </li> <li> Top row will be "safe zone", however only three of seven blocks will allow player to level up.
 Other four will kill player. </li>
           <li> Top row will display stats including players lives and current level. </li>
     </ol>
- <li> Landing on "safe house" will invoke next level and render new position with new level displayed<li>
+ <li> Landing on "safe house" will invoke next level and render new position with new level displayed</li>
- <li> Difficulty (speed/volume) will increase as levels increase.<li>
+ <li> Difficulty (speed/volume) will increase as levels increase.</li>
-  <li> If player loses all THREE lives, game ends<li>
+  <li> If player loses all THREE lives, game ends</li>
   <li>Objects:</li>
   <ul>
     <li> Players object</li>